Exodus 16

 Notes

 שַׁבָּתוֹן שַׁבַּת קֹדֶשׁ לַיהוָה ("a complete rest, a holy Sabbath to the LORD") — This is the first explicit Sabbath command in the Bible.
-While Genesis 2:2-3 records that God rested on the seventh day and blessed it, no command to observe Sabbath rest appears until this passage — before the giving of the law at Sinai.
+While Genesis 2:2-3 records that God rested on the seventh day and blessed it, no command to observe Sabbath rest appears until this passage, before the law is given at Sinai.
 The word שַׁבָּתוֹן is an intensive form of שַׁבָּת, conveying "a complete cessation, a solemn rest."
-Combined with שַׁבַּת קֹדֶשׁ ("a holy Sabbath"), the phrase emphasizes that this rest is total and sacred, set apart for the LORD.
-The Sabbath will later be enshrined as the fourth commandment (Exodus 20:8-11) and connected to both creation rest and liberation from Egypt (Deuteronomy 5:12-15).
+Combined with שַׁבַּת קֹדֶשׁ ("a holy Sabbath"), the phrase stresses that this rest is total and sacred, set apart to the LORD.
+The Sabbath will later be established as the fourth commandment (Exodus 20:8-11) and connected both to creation rest and to liberation from Egypt (Deuteronomy 5:12-15).

-The double portion on the sixth day is significant for several reasons.
-First, it demonstrates that the Sabbath pattern is built into the structure of God's provision, not imposed as an arbitrary rule.
-God adjusts the manna supply to make Sabbath-keeping possible.
-Second, the manna's preservation overnight on the sixth day — when it would normally spoil — shows that Sabbath observance requires a miracle.
-Obedience to God's commands is underwritten by God's power.
-Third, the leaders (נְשִׂיאֵי הָעֵדָה, "leaders/princes of the congregation") notice the double portion and report it to Moses, suggesting they did not yet understand the Sabbath principle.
-Moses must explain what is happening.
+The double portion on the sixth day matters for several reasons.
+First, it shows that the Sabbath pattern is built into God's provision, not imposed as an arbitrary rule.
+God adjusts the manna supply to make Sabbath rest possible.
+Second, the manna's preservation overnight on the sixth day — when it would normally spoil — shows that Sabbath observance depends on God's power.
+Third, the leaders (נְשִׂיאֵי הָעֵדָה, "leaders/princes of the congregation") notice the double portion and report it to Moses, suggesting that they do not yet understand the Sabbath principle.
+Moses must explain the meaning of what has happened.

 אֵפוּ... בַּשֵּׁלוּ ("bake... boil") — Moses instructs the people to prepare the manna on the sixth day in whatever way they wish.
 The verbs אָפָה ("to bake") and בָּשַׁל ("to boil, cook") indicate that manna was versatile in preparation.
 Numbers 11:8 confirms this, describing how the people ground it, beat it in mortars, boiled it in pots, and made cakes from it.
 The instruction to prepare food on the sixth day establishes the principle that became central to Jewish Sabbath observance: cooking and preparation are completed before the Sabbath begins.